MichalOpoka/ecfr/cfr/title-50-Wildlife-Fisheries/chapter-I-United-States-Fish-Wildlife-Service-Department-Interior/subchapter-C-The-National-Wildlife-Refuge-System/part-32-Hunting-Fishing/subpart-B-RefugeSpecific-Regulations-Hunting-Fishing/section-32.37.md

 (vi) All youth hunters age 15 and younger must be supervised by an adult during hunts.
 One adult may supervise up to two youths during small game hunts and migratory bird hunts, but may supervise only one youth during big game hunts.
 The supervising adult must maintain visual and voice contact with the youth at all times.
 Adult guardians are responsible for ensuring that youth hunters do not violate refuge rules.

-(vii) We allow waterfowl (duck, merganser, teal, light and dark goose, and coot) and gallinule hunting daily during the State regular season, including waterfowl hunting during the State teal season and State youth and veteran waterfowl seasons, from 1/2 hour before legal sunrise until 2 p.m.
+(vii) We allow waterfowl (duck, merganser, teal, light and dark goose, and coot) and gallinule hunting daily during the State regular season, including waterfowl hunting during the State teal season and State youth and veteran waterfowl seasons, from1/2 hour before legal sunrise until 2 p.m.

 (viii) You must remove harvested waterfowl, temporary blinds, and decoys used for duck hunting by 2 p.m. each day (see § 27.93 of this chapter).